pytest-dev/pytest-bdd/README.rst

     pytest -m "backend and login and successful"

-The feature and scenario markers are not different from standard pytest markers, and the `@` symbol is stripped out automatically to allow test selector expressions.
+The feature and scenario markers are not different from standard pytest markers, and the ``@`` symbol is stripped out automatically to allow test selector expressions.
 If you want to have bdd-related tags to be distinguishable from the other test markers, use prefix like `bdd`.
 Note that if you use pytest `--strict` option, all bdd tags mentioned in the feature files should be also in the `markers` setting of the `pytest.ini` config.
-Also for tags please use names which are python-compartible variable names, eg starts with a non-number, underscore alphanumberic, etc. That way you can safely use tags for tests filtering.
+Also for tags please use names which are python-compatible variable names, eg starts with a non-number, underscore alphanumeric, etc. That way you can safely use tags for tests filtering.

 You can customize how tags are converted to pytest marks by implementing the ``pytest_bdd_apply_tag`` hook and returning ``True`` from it: